 Music is one of the most powerful forces in the world.
 It can lift you out of a bad mood and make good moods even better.

 So why do so few employers make music a part of their workplace wellbeing programs?

 Music and Mood – The Science

-Many studies have been conducted into the relationship between music and mood.
+Many studies have been conducted on the relationship between music and mood.

 A 2013 study by the Journal of Positive Psychology concentrated on the effects of happy music.
 They found that it’s possible to boost your overall happiness in just two weeks by listening to upbeat music.

 But music doesn’t have to be happy to make you feel better.
 A joint UK/Finland study focused on the effects of sad music on a person’s mood.
 Across three surveys of more than 2,400 people, they found that many find “comfort, relief, and enjoyment” in the saddest of songs.

 It goes beyond mood, too.
 A 2015 study featured in The Lancet found that listening to music before, during, or after surgery can reduce feelings of pain and anxiety in patients.